Anonymous

 I am not sure if anything more can be added further to what the members have already mentioned.

-In a single line, all that can be said is: when you had a chance to make the Company a part of the solution [to the issue of your father's surgery & the consequential situation @ your end], you ended-up making the Company a part of the problem instead [either by your foolhardy OR plain take-for-granted attitude].
+In a single line, all that can be said is: when you had a chance to make the Company a part of the solution [to the issue of your father's surgery & the consequential situation at your end], you ended up making the Company a part of the problem instead [either by your foolhardy or plain take-for-granted attitude].

 I guess you have ONLY 2 options/choices right now: